tomuelle/DIYweatherstation/logger_standalone_sodaq/README.md

   <table>
       <tr>
           <td><img src="images/logger_mbili.jpg" width="1000" /> </td>
           <td style="text-align:center"><em>The first version of the datalogger equipped with the Mbili board enclosed in a simple watertight lunch box for testing.
+It is connected to a water pressure sensor inserted in a screened piezometer and an air temperature/humiditiy/pressure protected by a simple radiation shield.
 The solar pannel can be left inside the box if the plastic is transparent.
 The station was installed in the glacier forefield of the Otemma catchment</em></td>
       </tr>
   </table>
 </div>